slatedocs/slate/source/includes/_endpoint-deck.md

 ### PATCH

-To edit an analysis, send a PATCH request to its endpoint containing a shoji:entity.
+To edit an analysis, PATCH its URL with a shoji:entity.

 The editable attributes are:

  * query
  * query_environment
  * display_settings

-Invalid values for those attributes or extra attributes won't be accepted and rejected with a 400 response from the server.
+Providing invalid values for those attributes or extra attributes will be rejected with a 400 response from the server.

 ### DELETE